Capillary/api-documentation/source/includes/_customer.md

   "warnings": []
 }
 ```
-Subscription represents the communication channels a customer has subscribed to.
+Subscription represents communication channels a customer has subscribed to.
 The communication channels can be email, sms, or WeChat.

-This API allows you to modify the subscription status of a customer in any of the communication channels.
-You can opt-in or opt-out customer’s mobile number/email id/WeChat id from transaction or bulk messages.
+This API allows you update different subscription channels of a customer.
+You can either opt-in or opt-out a customer’s mobile number/email id/WeChat id from receiving transaction and/or bulk messages.

-* **Transaction Messages**: These are personalized messages sent to a specific customer such as new transaction details, points/coupon reddemption details, birthday wishes and so on
+* **Transaction Messages**: These are personalized messages sent to the respective customer instantly when a new transaction is made, redeemed points/coupon, send birthday/anniversary wishes and so on
-* **Bulk Messages**: These are promotion messages sent to all or group of customers
+* **Bulk Messages**: These are promotion messages sent to a list of customers

 ### Resource Information